Implement row-level security in embeds

 Hidden controls

-Controls can be hidden from viewers, but still be accessed through the filter menu on a given element.
-To hide one more controls, create a hidden page in the workbook.
-Locating controls on a hidden page can hide them from appearing in the embed, but the values of the control and the filter can be visible to anyone with access to filter the table, including your embed viewers.
+If you place a control on a hidden page, the control does not appear in the embed.
+However, the values of the control and the filter can be visible to anyone with access to filter the table, including your embed viewers.

 Controls in a workbook URL